iya30n/iya30n/README.md

 # 💫 About Me:
 # 🔭 I’m currently working on Meowsic telegram mini app
 - 🌱 I’m currently learning about Database (design, optimization, features)
-- 🤔 I’m looking for help with technical knowledge
 - 💬 Ask me about self development and productivity

 ## 🌐 Socials: